r-Techsupport/rTS_Wiki/docs/factoids/breadboarding.md

 ## Procedure

+{: .warning .warning-icon }
-> ❗ It is very important that you remember to **power-off the motherboard** and switch-off and unplug the PSU after each component test.
+> It is very important that you remember to **power-off the motherboard** and switch-off and unplug the PSU after each component test.
 Do this before you remove or install anything.

 Place the motherboard on a piece of cardboard along with everything else in the motherboard's box.